cran-task-views/SpatioTemporal/SpatioTemporal.md

         literature.
 This package is discussed extensively in Dan Kelley's book Oceanographic Analysis with R, published in 2018 by 'Springer-Verlag' with ISBN 978-1-4939-8842-6.
-    -   `r pkg("opentraj")` opentraj uses the Hybrid Single Particle Lagrangian Integrated Trajectory Model (HYSPLIT) for computing simple air parcel trajectories.
-The functions in this package allow users to run HYSPLIT for trajectory calculations, as well as get its results, directly from R without using any GUI interface.
     -   `r pkg("rerddapXtracto")` Contains three functions
         that access environmental data from any 'ERDDAP' data web service.
 The rxtracto() function extracts data along a